 KPEV class T18 was the penultimate one in the long line of Prussian tank locomotives.
 It was intended as a replacement of older passenger tank engines (classes T10, T11 and T12), mainly with commuter and suburban trains, so ability to run at full speed (100 km/h) in both directions was mandatory.
 In order to assure good running qualities during reverse running, a rather exotic axle arrangement 2-3-2 was chosen, for the first time.
 Such arrangement, in Europe sometimes referred to as Baltic, was used in several locomotive types in Austria, France, Hungary, Spain and The Netherlands, but none of these was particularly widespread; with a notable exception of Hungarian class 303, all were tank engines.
 In North America it was known as Hudson and appeared by a simple extension of the Pacific with large firebox that had to be supported by a trailing truck rather than a single axle.
 Compared to other North American types, however, Hudsons were not numerous, totaling less than 500 examples in all.

 In T18, axle arrangement resulted in a long locomotive (exactly 3 m longer than T10) of somehow peculiar appearance.
 Apart from this, new engine made use of modern, but already proven design concepts.
 Boiler was very similar to that of class P8 with the same moderate pressure of 12 bar.
 Grate was slightly shorter and overall heating surface was reduced by a few percent.
 Cylinder bore was reduced from 575 to 560 mm, but piston stroke remained unchanged, although drivers were reduced in diameter by 100 mm.
 First ten examples were built by Vulcan-Werke of Stettin (today Szczecin) and delivered in late 1912 (serial numbers 2753 through 2762).
-During service tests, T18 proved itself a good and tough machine, capable of hauling even light express trains: with a 350-tonnes draft, 90 km/h could be easily maintained and running qualities were found very good.
-KPEV were entirely satisfied with their new acquisition and immediately ordered it in quantity.
-Production engines differed from first ten examples in being fitted with feedwater heater; maximum speed was increased from 90 to 100 km/h.
+During service tests, T18 proved itself a good and tough machine, capable of hauling even light express trains: with a 350-tonnes draft, 90 km/h could be easily maintained.
+Initially running qualities were found not entirely satisfactory and maximum speed was set at 90 km/h.
+After some corrections of wheelsets balancing and resultant improvement it was increased to 100 km/h.
+KPEV were entirely satisfied with their new acquisition and in 1914 ordered it in quantity.
+Production engines differed from first ten examples in being fitted with feedwater heater.

 Until the end of the war, about 140 examples were accepted by KPEV, all built by Vulcan.
 Production against KPEV orders continued until 1923; in all, 332 engines were given Prussian service numbers (last of them was ‘Essen 8960’, Vulcan 3916/1923).
 Apart from these, Vulcan in 1915 built 28 T18s for the state railways of then-German Alsace-Lorraine; after WWI they were taken over by SNCF as class 232TC.
 From the above-mentioned fleet of KPEV machines, nineteen (assigned to KED Saarbrücken) were in 1920 transferred to the Saarbahnen.
+Two were transferred to Belgian railways and numbered 9403 and 9408; both were withdrawn before 1925.
 The rest were incorporated into newly-formed Deutsche Reichsbahngesellschaft (DRG) as class 781-5; in 1925, they were allocated serial numbers 78 001 through 145, 78 166 through 282 and 78 351 through 401.
 Between 1923 and 1925, 122 more were built against DRG orders by Vulcan (69) and Henschel (53), later designated 78 402 through 523; five more were built by Vulcan at own risk in 1924 and purchased by DRG in 1927 to become 78 524 through 528.
 Moreover, 27 examples were built for Saarbahnen by Vulcan, Henschel, Hanomag and Société Franco-Belge de Matériel de Chemins de Fer of La Croyère, Belgium; when the Saar region was incorporated into the German Reich in 1935, all T18s owned by Saarbahnen were taken over by DRG as 78 283 through 328.

 In 1919, Württembergische Staatsbahn ordered twenty T18s from Vulcan (serials 3513 through 3532, service numbers 1121 through 1140); after all German railways were merged into DRG, they became 78 146 through 165.
 Last machines of this type were, quite surprisingly, built in late 1930s, when private Eutin-Lübecker Eisenbahn (ELE) ordered a single example from Henschel (23241/1936).
 Due to its satisfactory performance, in particular high tractive effort combined with moderate axle load, second engine was ordered three years later (24563/1939); it differed from its predecessor in having two sand domes instead of one, Knorr-Tolkien feedwater pump and in some minor details.
 On January 1, 1941, these two engines were taken over by DRG as 78 329 and 78 330.
 This gives a grand total of 536 examples built for various German railways, of which 508 were included in the DRG rosters – as far as I know, no French 232TC was impressed into German service during WWII.
 Further eight, with slightly modified boilers, were ordered by Turkish CFOA (Société de Chemins de Fer Ottoman d’Anatolie) railways.
 They were built by Henschel in 1925 (serials 20550 through 20557), but delivered to newly-formed TCDD railways and given service numbers 3701 through 3708.

-Four DRG engines of this type were written off before the end of the WWII and, of remaining 504 examples, the majority – 416 – went to DB.
+Four DRG engines of this type were written off before the end of the WWII; two of them, 78 184 and 78 191, were later taken over by PKP and restored in service.
+Of remaining 504 examples, the majority – 416 – went to DB.
 Several were withdrawn immediately afterwards, but 409 remained in use.
 Compared to other steam locomotives, their service was quite long: last of them, 78 246 (Vulcan 3772/1922) was written off in December 1974.
 DR were left with 53 machines; most were written off in early 1960s and the last, 78 427 (Vulcan 3922/1923) survived in service until August 1971.
 Four examples were taken over by the Soviets and re-numbered 77.xxx (where xxx stood for DRG number); they probably saw very little service, if any.
-Czechoslovakian railways ČSD acquired (according to www.lokomotive.de) two machines, which were not restored in service (78 280 and 78 376) and had no class designation assigned; EZ confirms only the first of them, scrapped in 1952, but according to this source there were three more, later transferred to PKP, which in turn is not confirmed by either German or Polish sources.
+Czechoslovakian railways ČSD acquired (according to www.beitraege.lokomotive.de) two machines, which were not restored in service (78 280 and 78 376) and had no class designation assigned; EZ confirms only the first of them, scrapped in 1952.
+Three more (78 131, 78 168 and 78 495), also with no ČSD numbers assigned, were transferred to PKP in August and September 1945.

 No machine of this type served with PKP before WWII, but after 1945 twenty-nine were acquired and impressed as class OKo1.
 Most of them had been built by Vulcan, except OKo1-22, which was built by Franco-Belge for Saarbahnen (s/n 2385/1925, service number 8444, later DRG 78 326).
 All were assigned to the Poznań District Management and remained there throughout their service.
 They were used mainly with local and suburban trains and enjoyed a good opinion.
 Their performance was similar to that of Ok1 (ex-Prussian P8), tractive effort was almost the same and ability to run at full speed in both directions made them particularly suitable for secondary lines, where many terminal stations had no turntables.
 Later they were supplemented by indigenous TKt48s, but soldiered on until early 1970s.
 On January 1, 1971, twenty-two were still in service and last four, OKo1-15, -16, -19 and -23, survived until 1975.
 According to SK, four trucks from scrapped OKo1s are still used for works transport at the ZNTK (Railway Stock Repair Works) in Ostrów Wielkopolski.
 One engine has been preserved: OKo1-3 (Vulcan 3610/1920, KPEV Essen 8428, then 78 189), withdrawn in September 1972, it can be seen on static display at the Railway Museum in Warsaw.
 Further five T18s have been preserved in Germany and TCDD 3705 (Henschel 20554/1925) can be seen at the Çamlik Buharli Lokomotif Muzesi (Çamlik steam locomotive museum) in Turkey.